srilliet/musicSimplified/src/scripts/README.md

 - The script includes a 1-second delay between artists to avoid rate limiting
 - Only missing tracks are added (existing tracks are skipped)
 - With improved pagination, you should see more than 100 tracks per artist
-- Genre information is included when fetching from Spotify
+- Genre information is included when available

 ## update_genres.py